Bail Bond Reform and Secret Sauce

 • Criminal possession or creation of Methamphetamines

-• 3rd degree Assault as a Hate Crime
+• Third degree assault as a hate crime

 Conclusion

 There’s too much at stake for every American to let bail bonds reform go down without a fight.
 Sure, the industry has taken a hit financially but we're not starving!
 The issue is like a burning hot, multi-pronged grill fork ready to stab your dog.
-Liberal-minded supporters in New York and New Jersey have won the first round, but how do they account for the concerns of taxpayers worried now about public safety, and more tax dollars being spent on legislation (see: New Jersey) that hasn’t shown it can support itself?
+Liberal-minded supporters in New York and New Jersey have won the first round, but how do they account for the concerns of taxpayers?
+Taxpayers in both states have voiced concerns about public safety, and more tax dollars being spent on legislation that hasn’t shown it can support itself.

 We can hear some lawyers whispering now, “Well, that sure didn’t work out as planned!”
 You think?
-Just ask victims harmed by alleged perpetrators who got to walk out of court scot-free, then allegedly committed more crimes, what they think of all this nonsense!
+Just ask victims harmed by alleged perpetrators who got to walk out of court scot-free, then allegedly committed more crimes.

 Next Post Previous Post